Photo courtesy of Moona

 map

-No ferry is required to visit LoLa 42, the Seaport outpost of the beloved Nantucket institution LoLa 41.
-Like its ACK equivalent, the menu has a hyper-specific focus on cuisines that fall along the 42nd parallel.
-Fortunately, that makes for fare like beef bulgogi bao buns, spicy scallop sushi rolls, and cavatelli Bolognese.
+No ferry is required to visit LoLa 42, the Seaport outpost of the beloved Nantucket institution Lola 41 Nantucket.
+Like its equivalent, the menu has a hyper-specific focus on cuisines that fall along the 42nd parallel.
+Fortunately, that makes for fare like beef bulgogi bao, spicy scallop sushi rolls, and cavatelli Bolognese.
 Always of interest is the Lola Burger, made with red onion compote and foie gras sauce and served on an English muffin.

 Book Now